DheepthaRajesh/dheeptha_rajesh/README.md

   4. **EventFull-project** : Website/online platform that not only enables users to search for events and their details but also allows users to add information and specifics about any events organised by them.
 Developed using Python and HTML - 2020

-  5. **FinancePlanner-project-C** : Personal Finance Manager project that allows users to visualise their expenses spent in different bank accounts through expense categorization tables and graphs showcasing the amount spent in each account in different currencies.
+  5. **FinanceManager-project-C** : Personal Finance Manager project that allows users to visualise their expenses spent in different bank accounts through expense categorization tables and graphs showcasing the amount spent in each account in different currencies.
 Written primarily using C, with HTML and javascript (Plotly library) used to render the web page and expense graphs - 2024

   6. **Housing-portal-react** : Housing Management Portal developed using React for Tenants to raise Service Request Tickets (eg. cleanliness, etc.) and for Landlords to address these requests and provide quotations.
 Developed using NextJS, ExpressJS and MySQL.
 Tested using Jest, Selenium and Postman test suite - 2023